giobyte8/thumbnailer/docs/code_overview.md

 - **Consumer**
   - `internal/consumer`
-  - Listens to RabbitMQ for file discovery events
+  - Listens to RabbitMQ for requests
   - Processes messages using `AMQPConsumer`

 - **Services**